Veterinary Technician Oath

 In approximately 40 states and provinces, veterinary technicians are certified, registered, or licensed.
 Candidates are tested for competency through an examination which may include oral, written, and practical portions.
 This process is regulated by a State Board of Veterinary Examiners, or the appropriate state agency.
 State Regulations for Veterinary Technician Registration.
 Practice acts, legislated by states and provinces, often define the responsibilities of the veterinary technician.
 These responsibilities and duties are dependent in part on the type of employment the individual chooses.

-These programs allow you to continue to work and have a life while still attending college.
+Distance Learning Programs allow you to continue to work and have a life while still attending college.
+The American Veterinarian Medical Association Committee on Veterinary Technician Education and Activities (CVTEA) has a list of accredited programs.